Early 1990s recession in Australia: Aftermath

-Following the early 1990s recession, Australia experienced a record period of economic growth.
+Following the early 1990s recession, Australia experienced a record period of economic growth, with no recession until 2020 due to COVID-19.

+After this recession, the RBA moved towards inflation targeting rather than aiming to manage the Current Account Deficit, with the (previously controversial) Pitchford Thesis becoming more accepted.

 Speaking in 2006, former Reserve Bank Governor Ian Macfarlane said that a beneficial legacy of the 1990s recession was a lasting reduction in inflation.

-The Liberal-National Coalition Government of John Howard was elected in a landslide victory in 1996.
+The Liberal-National Coalition government of John Howard was elected in a landslide victory in 1996.
 It reduced government expenditure, prioritised a return to Budget surplus, and instigated anti-union industrial relations reforms.
 Following the 1998 Election, introduced a revised Goods and Services Tax.
 Inflation and interest rates fell.
 Between 1996 and 2005, unemployment fell from over 8% to 5%.
-To strengthen the financial reporting framework for the financial sector, the Howard Government introduced the Corporations Act 2001 and Corporate Law Economic Reform Program Act 2004, following the recommendations in the Report of the HIH Insurance Royal Commission released in April 2003.
+To strengthen the financial reporting framework for the financial sector, the Howard government introduced the Corporations Act 2001 and Corporate Law Economic Reform Program Act 2004, following the recommendations in the Report of the HIH Insurance Royal Commission released in April 2003.